JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/tasks.md

 By default, there is one task list that has the same name as your livestream.

 You can use the form at the bottom to create a new task list.
-You can also edit existing tasks lists using the edit button, or delete any task list.
+You can also edit existing task lists using the edit button, or delete any task list.
 Deleting a task list will also delete all its tasks.

 Task lists are sorted alphabetically.

 ![Task lists](/peertube-plugin-livechat/images/task_app_task_lists.png?classes=shadow,border&height=200px)

 {{% notice tip %}}
-All modification are instantly visible in all your browser tabs, and for all room admins.
+All modification are instantly visible in all your browser tabs, and for all room's admins.
 {{% /notice %}}

 ### Tasks